OpenEvalProject/evals/manuscripts/elife-86022/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03k1gpj17 Molecular, Cellular and Integrative Neurosciences Program, Colorado State University Fort Collins United States
+1. Molecular, Cellular and Integrative Neurosciences Program, Colorado State University Fort Collins United States ([ROR:03k1gpj17](https://ror.org/03k1gpj17))
-2. https://ror.org/03k1gpj17 Department of Biomedical Sciences, Colorado State University Fort Collins United States
+2. Department of Biomedical Sciences, Colorado State University Fort Collins United States ([ROR:03k1gpj17](https://ror.org/03k1gpj17))
-3. https://ror.org/0190ak572 Department of Cell Biology, New York University Grossman School of Medicine New York United States
+3. Department of Cell Biology, New York University Grossman School of Medicine New York United States ([ROR:0190ak572](https://ror.org/0190ak572))

 † Corresponding author

 ## Abstract

 Ketamine is shown to enhance excitatory synaptic drive in multiple brain areas, which is presumed to underlie its rapid antidepressant effects.
-Moreover, ketamine’s therapeutic actions are likely mediated by enhancing neuronal Ca 2+ signaling.
-However, ketamine is a noncompetitive NMDA receptor (NMDAR) antagonist that reduces excitatory synaptic transmission and postsynaptic Ca 2+ signaling.
-Thus, it is a puzzling question how ketamine enhances glutamatergic and Ca 2+ activity in neurons to induce rapid antidepressant effects while blocking NMDARs in the hippocampus.
-Here, we find that ketamine treatment in cultured mouse hippocampal neurons significantly reduces Ca 2+ and calcineurin activity to elevate AMPA receptor (AMPAR) subunit GluA1 phosphorylation.
-This phosphorylation ultimately leads to the expression of Ca 2+ -Permeable, GluA2-lacking, and GluA1-containing AMPARs (CP-AMPARs).
+Moreover, ketamine’s therapeutic actions are likely mediated by enhancing neuronal Ca2+ signaling.
+However, ketamine is a noncompetitive NMDA receptor (NMDAR) antagonist that reduces excitatory synaptic transmission and postsynaptic Ca2+ signaling.
+Thus, it is a puzzling question how ketamine enhances glutamatergic and Ca2+ activity in neurons to induce rapid antidepressant effects while blocking NMDARs in the hippocampus.
+Here, we find that ketamine treatment in cultured mouse hippocampal neurons significantly reduces Ca2+ and calcineurin activity to elevate AMPA receptor (AMPAR) subunit GluA1 phosphorylation.
+This phosphorylation ultimately leads to the expression of Ca2+-Permeable, GluA2-lacking, and GluA1-containing AMPARs (CP-AMPARs).
 The ketamine-induced expression of CP-AMPARs enhances glutamatergic activity and glutamate receptor plasticity in cultured hippocampal neurons.
 Moreover, when a sub-anesthetic dose of ketamine is given to mice, it increases synaptic GluA1 levels, but not GluA2, and GluA1 phosphorylation in the hippocampus within 1 hr after treatment.
 These changes are likely mediated by ketamine-induced reduction of calcineurin activity in the hippocampus.
 Using the open field and tail suspension tests, we demonstrate that a low dose of ketamine rapidly reduces anxiety-like and depression-like behaviors in both male and female mice.
 However, when in vivo treatment of a CP-AMPAR antagonist abolishes the ketamine’s effects on animals’ behaviors.
 We thus discover that ketamine at the low dose promotes the expression of CP-AMPARs via reduction of calcineurin activity, which in turn enhances synaptic strength to induce rapid antidepressant actions.

 ## Introduction